 Now that I had enough strength in the glutes, as well as all of the other muscles that support the SI joints, I was able to overdo it on that one day without facing any serious repercussions.

 Nothing crazy changed with my alignment.
 I pretty much went home, did my stretches, and then rested, the same way I could have before developing SI joint dysfunction.

 My glutes were certainly in a spasm, but:

-a) they were a lot stronger, so they were able to withstand a lot more physical activity before becoming exhausted, and
+- They were a lot stronger, so they were able to withstand a lot more physical activity before becoming exhausted.

 So ultimately, healing isn’t just about the strength in one particular muscle– it’s about balancing things out and becoming stronger, overall.